 How Long Will It Take To Resolve My Personal Injury Case?

-While every case is unique, the vast majority of cases are concluded between six (6) and eighteen (18) months, depending upon the length of medical treatment and the complexity of the legal issues involved.
-There are several factors that might make a case go longer than others, including a) different opinions of the settlement value of the case by the claimant and the defendant's insurance company; b) the unavailability of key witnesses to give deposition testimony; and c) insurance coverage or legal defenses by the defendant's insurance company that lead its attorney's to question whether or if their client will have to pay anything to resolve a particular claim.
+While every case is unique, the vast majority of cases are concluded between six (6) and eighteen (18) months after a client retains counsel, depending upon the length of medical treatment and the complexity of the legal issues involved.
+There are several factors that might make a case take longer than others, including: a) different opinions of the settlement value of the case by the claimant and the defendant's insurance company; b) the unavailability of key witnesses to give deposition testimony; and c) insurance coverage or legal defenses by the defendant's insurance company that lead its attorney's to question whether or if their client will have to pay anything to resolve a particular claim.

 - Brain injury;

 - Neck injury;

 - Head injury;

 - Children Injuries.

 Approximately 95% of personal injury cases settle prior to trial.
 Usually, but not always, the case will settle for its maximum value just before it is tried.
 Accordingly, how long a case takes to settle can be dependent on the client and his or her belief in the merits of his claim and the jury system.
 Talk to your attorney about this issue.
 Your attorney will probably not ascribe a value to a case until all material facts have been investigated.
 Once that threshold is met, however, your attorney should be candid with you in discussing settlement value.